Peke atu ki ngā rauemi

 All Creatures Great sculpture wrapped for protection during Central Library refurbishment

-The Peaceful Square
+Aerial Photograph - The Square

 art work,